 How can we adequately assess a child’s progress and development?

-Without formal tests and quizzes, how does a Montessori guide know the progress of a child?
+Without formal tests and quizzes, how does a Montessori guide know a child’s progress?

-How does he or she know what lessons to plan for that child?
+How do they know what lessons to plan for that child?

 Assessment in a Montessori Environment

-The focus of assessment within a Montessori environment, like many things in a Montessori classroom, is not on the end product but, instead, the focus is on the process.
+The focus of assessment within a Montessori environment is not on the end product.
+Instead, the focus is on the process.

 Related Read: 24 Brilliant Classroom Hacks Every Teacher Should Know